Sunday, 28 October 2012

 Huh!
 What do teachers know?
 (I should've called down my alien allies

-from the planet XRILLFON to sort them out, but I knew they'd be busy.)
+from the planet XRILLFON to sort them out, but they were busy.)

 It seems to me, looking at the opening panel of the above artwork,

-left-hand side of the page.
+the left-hand side of the page.
 And isn't that the Saintly ROGER MOORE

 as SIMON TEMPLAR helping a woman out of the car on the right?
 Or am

 I just imagining it?
 What's that?
 You don't think it's meant to be them?

 All I can say then, is that it's a much more interesting place in my

 And here's me being generous to you by presenting the next episode

-of THE MISSING LINK, as drawn by LUIS BERMEJO, for your reading
+of The MISSING LINK, as drawn by LUIS BERMEJO, for your read-

-pleasure.
+ing pleasure.
 It wouldn't have hurt you to agree with me, now, would it?

 Pah!
 (Don't panic - it's only mock-indignation for comic effect.
-You're allowed
+You're

 Interestingly, I remember sitting in the 2000 A.D. offices one day in